benjaminramey/benjaminramey.github.io/_posts/2014-10-20-ad-with-aspnet.markdown

 Notice that I also included a little code to distinguish between the user not being authenticated (which the call to base.AuthorizeCore takes care of) and not being authorized.
 Without the code in HandleUnauthorizedRequest, if the user successfully logs in but is not in the AD group, he just sees the log in screen again which doesn't communicate the problem very well.

-The this.Log() code uses a Nuget packaged called this.Log.
+The this.Log() code uses a Nuget package called this.Log.
 The LDAPHelper class is something I wrote.
 The code is below:

 {% highlight csharp %}
 public static class LDAPHelper